NitroBigchill/LinuxMint_SweetTheme/README.md

 For Icons:

     sudo cp -r icon_folder_name /usr/share/icons/

-Icons and Cursors will be in the same folder.
-So, you have to copy both icons & cursors into the same folder.
+Default system location for icons & cursors is the icons folder.
+So, you have to copy both icons & cursors into the icons folder.

 For Cursors: